2qp/cloudfirestoreping/README.md

 # cloud firestore ping Test
-ping / measuring the time of Firebase Cloud Firestore data retrieval
+ping / measuring the time of Firebase Cloud Firestore data retrieval PS : idk if this the correct way to messure it but it is what it is :rage3:

 ## Requirements
 - Python